 Ranch Dressing

-Ranch dressing is a creamy, herb-infused condiment originating from American ranch culture that has become one of the most popular salad dressings and dipping sauces worldwide.
-Made with a mayonnaise or sour cream base combined with buttermilk and fresh or dried herbs, it delivers a rich, tangy flavor profile.
-Its versatility extends far beyond salads to serve as a dip for vegetables, wings, and fries, as well as a sauce for sandwiches and grain bowls.
-Ranch dressing represents the intersection of convenience and homestyle cooking in American culinary tradition.
+Ranch dressing is a creamy, herb-infused condiment that has become one of the most popular salad dressings and dipping sauces in American cuisine.
+Originating from a California ranch in the 1950s, it combines a mayonnaise or sour cream base with buttermilk, garlic, onion, and fresh herbs.
+Its versatility extends far beyond salads, as it serves as a dipping sauce for vegetables, wings, and appetizers, and as a finishing element in numerous dishes.

 Flavor Profile

-Full-bodied mouth feel from mayonnaise and sour cream creating luxurious coating
+Rich, smooth base from mayonnaise and sour cream creating luxurious mouthfeel

 Seasonality